Kpler/kp-pre-commit-hooks/README.md

 pre-commit-hooks
 ================

-Some out-of-the-box hooks for [pre-commit](https://github.com/pre-commit/pre-commit).
+Some out-of-the-box hooks for [pre-commit](https://github.com/pre-commit/pre-commit), and a github action to easily run all kind of hooks from github CI.

 ### Using pre-commit-hooks with pre-commit